What Your Roof Warranty Actually Says: A Plain-Language Guide to Common Terms

 What Is an Authorized Contractor?

-Finding a Contractor Who Can Walk You Through the Warranty
+Finding a Contractor Who Knows the Warranty